bearerlab/memri-ela-vs-std/03_spm_segmentation/01_segmentation_script_package/README.md

 # Segmentation script package

-These are the scripts used to extract segment-wise information from Statistical Parametric Maps and output into a CSV file for subsequent analysis.
+Scripts listed in this subdirectory were used to extract segment-wise information from Statistical Parametric Maps that were output into a compiled CSV file for subsequent analysis in R.